TCG-Math-Magic-Card/introduce/README.md

 ## Assertion cards
 An Assertion card contains a statement describing a mathematical concept, such as "this is an even number" or "this is an odd number".
 We can obtain a value through an expression formed by Value cards and Operator cards, and then use our mathematical knowledge to determine the truth or falsehood of the assertion.
 For example, `1+1 | is odd` and `1+1 | is even`.
 We know that the first combination is false and the second combination is true.

-The assertion card states that in addition to the assertion itself, there are two very important things on the card: victory points(VP) and failure points(FP).
+The assertion card states that in addition to the assertion itself, there are two very important things on the card: victory points(VP) and defeat points(DP).
 What are these values used for?
 They are used to determine which side wins or loses the game in the end.
 For each true combination, your final victory points will be increased by the victory points on that assertion card.
 Conversely, if it is false, points will be deducted.
 The person with the most victory points at the end wins, or it's a tie.

 ## Play The Game